mparkhomenko/vaultntest/README.md

 ## Postman Collection

 The Postman collection and related resources are located in the `Postman` folder.
-Inside this folder, you will find the collection files and a video demonstrating how to run the tests.
+Inside this folder, you will find the collection files and a video (brief_postman_video.mp4) demonstrating how to run the tests.

 ## Playwright Tests

 The Playwright tests are located in the `playwright/tests` folder.
+The video located in `Playwright` folder (brief_playwright_video.mp4).
 To run these tests, follow the steps below:

 1. Clone this repository to your local machine.
 2. Run the following command to install the necessary dependencies: